-The brad nailer is perfect for fastening the PVC moulding with no jarring, marring or movement.
-I think it’d be very difficult to install the moulding with a hammer and finishing nails because the workpiece would bounce around and the hammer would leave a mark.
+The brad nailer is perfect for fastening the PVC molding with no jarring, marring or movement.
+I think it’d be very difficult to install the molding with a hammer and finishing nails because the workpiece would bounce around and the hammer would leave a mark.

 Closet Shelf Installation

 I purchased several ClosetMaid clothes racks and shelves at the local home improvement store:

 - Superslide Shelf Kit – 6 foot for hanging clothes and general storage

 - 4 ft. x 12 in.
 Ventilated Wire Shelf Kit for extra side storage